Metallic nanostructures as electronic billiards for nonlinear terahertz photonics

-\textit{Nonlinearities.} Low frequency resonances described before are expected to lead also to strong nonlinearities; in our case, $\chi^{(3)}\ne 0$ as calculated using the approach described above (see Supplementary Material for details).
-We note that such approach to calculate Kerr nonlinearity was already utilized in \cite{hache86}, however, instead of discrete spectrum, approximation of continuous density of states were used in \cite{hache86}.
-Nevertheless, we checked that our calculations give quantitative agreement with \cite{hache86}; they are also in agreement with experimental measurements for short pulses (see \cite{boyd14} and references therein).
-An example of $\chi^{(3)}(\omega;\omega,\omega,-\omega)$ for the four wave mixing (FWM) process $\omega + \omega -\omega = \omega$ (corresponding to the Kerr nonlinearity) is shown in \reffig{fig:chi3}a for several radii.
+\textit{Nonlinearities.} The above described low-frequency resonance is expected to lead also to strong nonlinearities; in our case, $\chi^{(3)}\ne 0$ as calculated using the approach described above.
+We note that such approach to calculate Kerr nonlinearity was already utilized in \cite{hache86}, however, instead of discrete spectrum, approximation of continuous density of states was used.
+Nevertheless, we checked that our calculations are in quantitative agreement with \cite{hache86}; they are also in agreement with experimental measurements for short pulses (see \cite{boyd14} and references therein).
+An example of $\chi^{(3)}(\omega;\omega,\omega,-\omega)$ for the four-wave-mixing (FWM) process $\omega + \omega -\omega = \omega$ (corresponding to the Kerr nonlinearity) is shown in \reffig{fig:chi3}(a) for several diameters.
 The low-frequency resonance we observed in $\chi^{(1)}$ is also well-visible here.

-We now try to exploit the low-frequency resonance described above.
-Motivated by detection and spectrocopic applications of THz and MIR radiation, we focus on the four wave mixing providing a signal in THz and MIR range, caused by sub-100 fs pump pulses.
-The FWM process can be described as a sum of contributions from virtual transitions from inside the Fermi see to outside and back, with every path containing 4 segments (see \reffig{fig:base}b).
+Whereas in the linear response the Drude part dominates (see Supplementary), in the nonlinear response it is fully absent.